My Mom's a Werewolf: Plot

 Before she can learn anything else from her mother, Harry arrives and mesmerizes Jennifer into leaving him alone with her mother.
 Leslie is able to avoid Harry's attempts at seduction until Howard arrives home.
 Harry leaves, but warns Leslie that her husband will not accept her in her current state.
-Horrified at what is happening, Jennifer tries to seek help from her horror loving friend Stacey, who refuses to believe her.
-She also seeks help from a gypsy who had given her that something strange would happen.
+Horrified at what is happening, Jennifer tries to seek help from her horror-movie-loving friend Stacey, who refuses to believe her.
+She also seeks help from a gypsy who had given her a warning that something strange would happen.

 The following day Leslie is seemingly back to normal and goes about her usual routine, secretly followed by Jennifer and Stacey.
 During a trip to the beauty salon Leslie begins to transform again, finally convincing Stacey that this is real.
 The two teens decide to fight Harry, as they must kill him before the moon sets or risk her mother turning into a werewolf forever.
 Despite receiving faulty information from the gypsy about what works against a werewolf, Jennifer is successful in killing Harry and freeing her mother from the curse.

 The film ends with Howard promising to be a better husband to Leslie and Stacey warning Jennifer that they must perform an exorcism on Harry's body or Jennifer would become a werewolf within 24 hours.
 Exhausted, Jennifer hangs up on her and yawns to reveal long protruding fangs.